matpri/idea-dash-italy/docs/index.md

 If you are interested in seeing your model results in IDEA, please refer to the [Extending IDEA](extending-idea.md) section for instructions on how to add a new model profile or contact us for a possible collaboration.

+At the moment we have custom plots for our COPPER, SILVER, MESSAGE and CIMS model.
+Additionally, we have plots showcasing some of the data accessible through the CODERS database, commonly used for our energy models.

 ## Sections
 - [Setup and Installation](setup-and-installation.md)